confluentinc/ksql/docs/installation/server-config/index.rst

     $ <path-to-confluent>/bin/ksql-server-start <path-to-confluent>/etc/ksql/ksql-server.properties

-For more information, see :ref:`ksql-parm-reference`.
+For more information, see :ref:`ksql-param-reference`.

 .. _configuring-ksql: